-Enviva requires all suppliers to sign a Master Wood Supply Agreement.
+Enviva requires all suppliers to sign an annual Master Wood Supply Agreement.
 Master Wood Purchase Agreements contain recital requiring the supplier to agree to abide by Enviva's legal and sustainability commitments including a provision to allow Enviva to periodically audit suppliers to ensure conformance.
 Enviva will only purchase feedstocks from suppliers who it has an established business relationship and a signed agreement.

-ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment contains the work done to determine if child labor exists the supply area.
+ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment contains the work done to determine if labor discrimination exists the supply area.
 This document uses many if the same sources as the FSC US CWNRA.
 Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed annually to ensure Enviva is aware of changes in the supply base area.
-As with the FSC US CWNRA the review determine laws and enforcement does exist to prevent child labor in the supply base area.
-Findings are incorporated into Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment, this supply base evaluation and revisions to the Master Wood Purchase Agreement.
+As with the FSC US CWNRA the review determine laws and enforcement does exist to prevent labor discrimination in the supply base area.
+Findings are incorporated into Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment and revisions to the Master Wood Purchase Agreement.